ninjacatt/srve-web/README.md

 # srve-web
 * modules
+  * account
   * auth
   * home
-  * layout
+  * school
   * others
 * redux
   * reducer
   * actions

   // TODO:
-  1. add server to get data about new netflix movies
+  1. add server to add and remove user
   2. Login feature for frontend
+  3. Display list of schools
+  4. Display list of housings for each school